Are you a Chronicle Lover? Berlin Awaits You

 Berlin Cathedral (Berliner Dom)

-Located in the northern area of the Spree Island is the Berlin Cathedral short term for Evangelical Supreme Parish and Collegiate Church.
+Located in the northern area of the Spree Island is the Berlin Cathedral short-term for Evangelical Supreme Parish and Collegiate Church.

 Altes Museum (Old Museum)

-Can be found just few minutes walk from Berlin Cathedral is the Altes Museum, is the oldest museum in Berlin.
+Can be found just a few minutes walk from Berlin Cathedral is the Altes Museum, is the oldest museum in Berlin.

 known for it Classical Antiquity collection, It has several exhibitions from vases, sculptures, crafts objects, jewelry, and its main highlights are the statue of Berlin Goddess, The Praying Boy, Amphora of Berlin Painter Throned Goddess from Taranto.

-Also has the coin collection from Roman Empire crisis years in the 3rd late century about 1300 are exposed.
+Also has the coin collection from Roman Empire crisis years in the 3rd late century about 1300 exposed.